de-lia/de-lia/README.md

 - 🤝 I’m looking for help with **Java, and sleeping early.**

-- 👨‍💻 All of my projects are available at [https://codepen.io/de-lia](https://codepen.io/de-lia)
+- 👨‍💻 All of my projects are available at [My CodePen](https://codepen.io/de-lia)

 - 📝 I regularly write articles on [Tealfeed](https://tealfeed.com/), [DEV](https://dev.to/delia),  [CodeNewbie](https://community.codenewbie.org/delia) and [Medium](https://medium.com/@d3liaayoko)